 Of course, other political science research on appointments suggests that changing the Senate rules on appointments could produce a different set of effects altogether.
 Political scientists know a good bit about appointment politics.
 We have mapped the segments of the appointments process linking each to the next in the sequence and assessing the contribution of each to the overall process.
 We have theoretical models of what affects deliberations in each stage of the overall process.
-We have delineated between the motivations of politicians that might affect their deliberations and we have identified processes, like bargaining, which might shape those deliberations as well.
+We have delineated the motivations of politicians that might affect their deliberations, and we have identified processes, such as bargaining, that might shape those deliberations as well.
 We have identified other variables such as the size of the Senate workload, the popularity of the president, or the pace of nominations that might also affect the efficiency of the Senate confirmation process.
-These alternative explanations and variables suggest that the rule changes to the floor
+These alternative explanations and variables suggest that the rule changes to the floor procedures in the Senate could fail in their purported goal or even have unintended consequences.
+For one, the rule changes might exacerbate partisan tensions, forcing senators inclined to obstruct appointments to redouble their efforts and find new methods of obstruction, or simply to concentrate their efforts on the committee process, thereby prolonging that stage.
+Alternatively, the myriad other variables that affect the appointments process could interact with the dynamics of party polarization in complex ways, preventing the rule changes from having any consistent effect at all on Senate processing times.